Updating a previous story, Southern Charm star Thomas Ravenel has been accused of sexual assault by two different women.

 She felt immobilized.

-"I went upstairs to get my jacket which had the key to my vehicle in the pocket."
+"I went upstairs to get my jacket which had the key to my vehicle in the pocket," Dawn adds, but her plans were soon foiled.

 "I was corralled into the master bedroom and he shut the door behind me.
 I turned around and he had his pants dropped, not wearing underwear."